Arcade Academy

 Arcade Comedy Theater believes that the best comedy reflects the diverse world in which it is presented.
 We are committed to providing a safe, supportive, and welcoming environment to all artists, staff, and audience members who come through our doors.
 Arcade will take an active role to ensure equitable practices and remedy when there are disparities in our values.
 We understand that inclusion is a journey, and that while we work to do good today, we must also work to do better tomorrow.

-If you have any questions about our mission of inclusion, please contact Abby Fudor, Managing Artistic Director.
+If you have any questions about our mission of inclusion, please contact Abby Fudor, Director of Artistic Programs.

 The application process: